Theseus - Who was this Greek hero and why was he a horrible Demi-god? A Guide for Everyone

 Then Theseus forgot to change the sails on his ship to white, leading to his kind-of dad King Aegean jumping off a cliff in sorrow.

 If all that wasn’t enough, Theseus kept on being a bit of a berk through the rest of his life, becoming known as “a great abductor of women”.
 That’s right, he would kidnap women.
 One time he even tried to kidnap Hades’ wife Persephone with his pal Pirithous.
 Both creeps were punished by being glued to rocks in the underworld.
-Theseus would ultimately be rescued by Heracles but Pirithous was left behind.
+Luckily, Theseus would be rescued by Heracles but Pirithous was left behind.
 Did Theseus care?
 Did he heck!

 Ultimately, the people of Athens got fed up with Theseus and threw him off a cliff.
 Just goes to show that you should never meet your heroes.